concord-consortium/smartgraphs-cordova/readme.md

 Remove all activities but the one(s) you want to deploy from Smartgraphs/apps/smartgraphs/activity_json.

-(Optional -- if you have html file in www/menu/source.html that points to SmartGraphs activites on the SmartGraphs authoring server, you can run `./download_activities.py`, which will create new files in Smartgraphs/apps/smartgraphs/activity_json/*.js for you)
+(Optional -- if you have html file in www/menu/index.source_html that has links to SmartGraphs activites on the SmartGraphs authoring server, you can run  `./download_activities.py`, which will create new files in Smartgraphs/apps/smartgraphs/activity_json/*.js for you)

+(Optional -- you can try running `./build_sproutcore.sh` which will attempt to clean, build, and copy SmartGraphs for you, assuming there is a symlink in `./smartgraphs` )

 Build SG